 4. Keep the wrappers.
 Keep evidence of what you eat in front of you.
 It’s easy to forget how many times you’ve dipped into the candy bowl.

 - Two studies showed that people tend to rely on visual cues, such as the number of chicken bones on their plates, to decide whether they’re full or still hungry.

 5. Avoid the candy dish.
 The candy dish encourages eating mindlessly — i.e., “grab-and-go syndrome”.

 - Scientists believe you make hundreds of unconscious food decisions daily, but seeing food pushes you to consciously decide whether to eat it.
 Seeing it more often increases the likelihood you’ll choose to eat the food.

 - A handful (1.5 oz; about 1/4 cup or 1 shot glass) of M & M’s can pack on 210 calories.
-To burn off just one handful, the average size person would need to do 1,400 jumping jacks which would take about 24 minutes (1 jumping jack per second)!
+To burn off just one handful, the average size person would need to do 1,400 jumping jacks, which would take about 24 minutes or 1 jumping jack per second!